HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * * strive to link these as effectively as possible
 * * Notion may be an easier initiation path for less-technical collaborators
 * spawn a portion of this README as a separate file in the AdManCa repos ; retrieve and incorporate via a PR.
+* * confirm or refute: a File is the elemental first-class unit of content for PRs.
 * * -09-01: one way of determining any file size limits that might apply is to simply start building larger consolidated files that can be accessed via the prioposed IndeX file
 * * * it may also be effective to pull the repo down to a desktop and review the files in that environment
 * * -08-22: a bit of a time crunch has been imposed, so daily Pulse comments may be reduced